RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/organizations/acme/Applied.md

-The organization uses CVSS score and "Likelihood of Exploit" to prioritize CVEs for the CVSS threshold required by regulation.
+The organization uses CVSS score and "Likelihood of Exploitation" to prioritize CVEs for the CVSS threshold required by regulation.
 Specifically it uses: